source-academy/js-slang/src/vm/README.rst

    ---------
    (os, pc, e, trs, t, 0, seq) -> (<>, <>, <>, <>, t.((os, pc, e).trs), 0, seq)
+When a thread times out and has not finished execution (has not executed the ``RET`` statement), then it is queued on the thread queue.

 Returning from thread: